Machine learning simplified

 Preprocessing is fundamental to achieving successful machine learning.
 Vaimal has numerous preprocessing tools to simplify the task of getting your data ready for training and prediction.

-The workflow for creating and using machine learning models with Vaimal:
+Workflow for creating and using models with the Vaimal machine learning add-in:

 - Import Data Place data in an Excel worksheet.